GSK takes billion-dollar drug fight with Gilead to top AIDS meeting

 GSK was informed late last Friday that its presentation had been accepted at the meeting, officials said.

-Doctors will analyze the trial results closely to assess whether GSK can indeed rewrite treatment standards by delivering a cheaper two-drug regimen with fewer side effects.
+Doctors will analyse the trial results closely to assess whether GSK can indeed rewrite treatment standards by delivering a cheaper two-drug regimen with fewer side effects.

 The worry is it might risk drug resistance because the virus will only have to evade two drugs rather than three.
 While no resistance was seen in the latest 48-week trials, there was a case in an earlier study, although GSK believes this was likely down to failure to take the drugs properly.